MontereyBayAquarium/SFW_foragefish/README.md

 The folder contains two types of .xlsx files:

-`diet.xlsx` -- diet matrix data file with all species used in the project
+`diet.xlsx` -- diet matrix data files for each geography with all species included in the project

-`groupdata.xlsx` -- data file containing all species groups used in the project (rows) and the following information for each: B, QB, ED, ED source, group name and group code (columns)
+`groupdata.xlsx` -- data files for each geography containing all species groups used in the project (rows) and the following information for each: B, QB, ED, ED source, group name and group code (columns)

+To run the analyses and create output .xlsx files, run the two R scripts in this order:
-`index_calculations.R` -- R code to calculate connectance, SURF mass and SURF energy indices `group.aggregating.fxn.R` -- R code to create function to aggregate groups in diet matrices to calculate keyness at a coarser taxonomic resolution
+`group.aggregating.fxn.R` -- R code to create function to aggregate groups in diet matrices to calculate keyness at a coarser taxonomic resolution
+`index_calculations.R` -- R code to calculate connectance, SURF mass and SURF energy indices